-Tom is the Business Development Director, Airmaster Australia Pty Ltd. Airmaster is a Master-level BMS EcoXpert™.
+Tom is the former Business Development Director, Airmaster Australia Pty Ltd. Airmaster is a Master-level BMS EcoXpert™.

 It’s been less than a year since the publication of “Compound Costs: How Climate Change is Damaging Australia’s Economy,” a Climate Council report highlighting the short- and long-term economic threats facing the continent.

 According to the Climate Council, climate change-induced macroeconomic shocks could lead to painful market corrections and trigger serious financial instability, with projected impacts ranging from reduced agricultural yields and property damage, to infrastructure and commodity price hikes.

 Australia’s financial regulators have already acknowledged that climate change is a central concern for the economy and financial stability before the onset of the unprecedented 2019 bushfires that were raging out of control within six months of the Climate Council report being issued.